message_cache

 async backfill_channel_indexes(batch_size=500)[source]

-Returns the number of messages indexed.
+The number of messages (re)indexed.

 Return type: